mcosovic/JuliaGrid.jl/docs/src/examples/acPowerFlow.md

 nothing # hide
 ```

-Then, we use the AC power flow wrapper function to iteratively compute bus voltages as well as active and reactive powers:
+Then, we use the AC power flow wrapper to iteratively compute bus voltages as well as active and reactive powers:
 ```@example 4bus
 acPowerFlow!(system, fnr; power = true, verbose = 2)
 nothing # hide